KTC96/TranquilTrack/README.md

 - Test Django code with Python Linter and implement suggestions.
 - Test JavaScript with JSHint and implement suggestions.
 - Test HTML with WC3 Markup Validator
-- Generate further LIghthouse reports
+- Generate further Lighthouse reports
+- Clinic Partnerships: We plan to explore partnerships with clinics to provide enhanced mental health support.
+- Premium Services: In the future, we aim to introduce premium features, including advanced analytics and personalised insights.

 ## Technologies Used